European-XFEL/Karabo/doc/run/all_local.rst

   karabo-stop

-If you succeeded up to know you are ready to start additional servers, develop you own device plugins etc.
+If you succeeded up to now you are ready to start additional servers, develop you own device plugins etc.